inspire-eu-validation/view-service/A.05.IR07.extended.capabilities.elements.node.md

-# A.07.IR07.extended.capabilities.elements.node
+# A.05.IR07.extended.capabilities.elements.node

-**Purpose**: Scenario 2: INSPIRE metadata are mapped to WMS capabilities elements to its full extent.
+**Purpose**: INSPIRE metadata are mapped to WMS capabilities elements to its full extent.
 It is mandatory to use the mapping provided in this Technical Guideline (described in Section 4.2.3.3.1.1 to 4.2.3.3.1.16.
 INSPIRE metadata elements that cannot be mapped to available ISO 19128 – WMS1.3.0 elements are implemented as Extended Capabilities.
 Metadata are published through a service's capabilities document and can be harvested by an INSPIRE Discovery service.

 **Prerequisites**